metal-stack/metalctl/README.md

 ## Development

-For MacOS users, running the tests might throw an error because tests are utilizing the [] library in order to manipulate the `time.Now` function.
+For MacOS users, running the tests might throw an error because tests are utilizing [go-mpatch](https://github.com/undefinedlabs/go-mpatch) in order to manipulate the `time.Now` function.
 The patch allows testing with fixed timestamps.

 Instead, MacOS users can utilize the `make test-in-docker` target to execute the tests.